JaceITG/VidLocalizer/README.md

 Fill in the values in config.ini with the necessary IDs and Token to run the bot.

+Create a folder called `downloads` in the program's main directory

 ## Contributing

 Don't care mate lol